 The Belloc family moved to England when Hilaire was two years old.
 After being educated at the Oratory School, Birmingham he served in the French Army.
 Belloc returned to England in 1892 and became a student at Balliol College, Oxford.
 He graduated with a first class honours degree but was disappointed when he was not offered a Fellowship.
 Convinced that he had been rejected because of his Catholic religious views, he went on a lecture tour of the United States.
 He also had two books of verse published:A Bad Child's Book of Beasts (1896) and Verses and Sonnets (1896).

 Hilaire Belloc won a narrow victory at South Salford in January 1910 but lost it in the second General Election in December.
-Belloc now returned to journalism and over the next couple of years wrote for the Pall Mall Gazette, Glasgow Herald, The Academy and the New York World.
+Belloc now returned to journalism and over the next couple of years wrote for the Pall Mall Gazette, Glasgow Herald and the New York World.

 After leaving the House of Commons Belloc moved to the right.
 He now totally rejected the kind of reforms advocated by his old friends in the Fabian Society.
 In his book The Servile State (1912) he attacked welfare programmes such as social insurance and minimum wage levels.